It is fair to say that if I asked you to name a town in the UK beginning with ‘Y’, you’d say Yeovil. You might struggle to name three others.

-Despite this rather droll reflection on Yeovil, it remains a gateway to some fantastic countryside and history that surrounds the area in all directions.
-From the upmarket majesty of Sherborne, to the impressive honey-coloured Hamstone villages of Montecute and Odcombe.
-An area linked by sunken lanes and views that stretch deep into neighbouring Dorset, Yeovil is one of those places that can easily be overlooked and therefore missed.
-Today’s wander was about putting that to the test and proving myself right.
+Yet despite this rather droll reflection, Yeovil remains a gateway to some fantastic countryside and history in all directions.
+From the upmarket majesty of Sherborne to the honey-coloured Hamstone villages of Montacute and Odcombe, this is an area linked by sunken lanes and long views stretching deep into neighbouring Dorset.
+Yeovil is one of those places that can easily be overlooked and therefore missed.
+Today’s wander was about putting that to the test, and perhaps proving myself right.

 Looking out over the fields below stood the incongruously named ‘Summer House’.
-This uniquely designed property, with its symmetrically positioned tower, crumbling roofs, and boarded windows just screamed haunted.
-Further adding to the sense of foreboding were the open windows with their torn net curtains being gently caressed by the breeze.
-Obliged to take a picture, it was a little disappointing that on closer inspection there was no wispy figure standing mournfully in the shadows.
+This uniquely designed property, with its symmetrically positioned tower, crumbling roofs and boarded windows, all but screamed haunted.
+Further adding to the sense of foreboding were open windows, their torn net curtains gently caressed by the breeze.
+Obliged to take a picture, it was slightly disappointing that on closer inspection there was no wispy figure standing mournfully in the shadows.

-Moving swiftly on having felt a growing sense of unease, shared by the visible heckles of the dog, our path took us downward towards some open fields and further discovery.
+Moving swiftly on, with a growing sense of unease shared by the visible hackles of the dog, the path dipped towards open fields and further discovery.

-Stood within the grounds of Barwick Park, this folly was built in the middle of the 18th century.
-The rather proud figure on top was originally said to be ‘Hermes’, a messenger to the Gods.
-However, by the early 19th century the figure had morphed in the minds of the locals to him being the much more exciting character of Jack.
-A messenger as well, but one who could travel vast distances due to his penchant for refuelling with treacle.
-The only downfall of this sugary diet was the extreme thirst that it brought on.
-This would see Jack jump down from the folly and drink from the lake within the grounds.
-Maybe the final words for this crafty little chap are best summed up in the poem by Charles Causley.
+Standing within the grounds of Barwick Park, this folly was built in the mid-18th century.
+The proud figure on top was originally thought to be Hermes, messenger to the gods.
+By the early 19th century, however, local imagination had transformed him into the much more exciting character of Jack — a messenger who could travel vast distances thanks to his fondness for treacle.
+The only downside of this sugary diet was an unquenchable thirst, prompting Jack to leap down from the folly to drink from the lake below.
+Perhaps the final word on this crafty little chap is best left to Charles Causley:

 Here comes Jack the Treacle Eater,